ovhlabs/knowledge-base/en/_posts/2016-02-24-how-to-log-your-linux.md

 ---
 layout: post
-title:  "How to log your Linux with syslog-ng, Noob way"
+title:  "How to log your Linux with syslog-ng, Debian 8 way"
 categories: Logs
 author: baaastijn
 lang: en